Essentially there are two ways that most brands approach advertising.

 So what if you apply that process to a business itself, where instead of creating an ad you create a product innovation?
 Or even an entire business?
 You then have something that doesn’t only have unique facts – they’re emotionally charged too.
 This best-of-all-worlds scenario is what links the greatest brands of the era.

 Take Airbnb.
 What’s their insight?
 That today, in an era of package holidays and antipodean backpackers, where travel is no longer exotic and exciting in and of itself, people crave to not be tourists but “locals” when they go abroad.
 That’s pretty solid, and indeed could have been used for a superficial ad of a hotel chain or travel agent in other circumstances.
 But in the case of Airbnb it feeds their unique product – letting people stay in houses, like a normal person, when they visit somewhere.
 Thus their product is essentially an ad campaign, where its unique facts are the creative idea.

 And it doesn’t stop there.
 They use that insight to drive innovation too.
 Just as in an ad agency, where one insight can yield many creative ideas, so too can it yield many business ideas.
 Thus they start offering meals in people’s houses, tours hanging out with normal locals, unique experiences, you name it – anything to make people feel at home.

 This is the recipe for an iconic business – one where the most exciting thing about it isn’t some fantasy video another business created, but simply what they do.

 But what if you’re an established business?
 Well you can play this game too.
 You just need to identify the core insight that you already “sort of” answer, and then innovate to answer it more strongly.
 In time your business can transform into something equally exciting, but still maintain the core identity it had all along.

 Finding this insight and activating it is what we call “basic”.
-If it rings true with you then follow us on Twitter or Medium.
+If it rings true with you then follow us on Twitter.
 And if you want to start your own transformation, drop us a mail: email@example.com.